-- 65. Measures to develop and promote cost-effective and efficient maritime transport services in the ACP shall be encouraged and supported within the development strategies agreed between the Parties, including: - encouraging the private sector in ACP States to invest in the Maritime Transport sector with a view to increasing participation of the local private sector in maritime activities: - supporting the development of Coastal Shipping Networks to promote intraregional trade; - promoting efficient port development and facilitation with particular reference to achieving a cost-effective and faster turn-around times;
+65. Measures to develop and promote cost-effective and efficient maritime transport services in the ACP shall be encouraged and supported within the development strategies agreed between the Parties, including:

-- promoting the efficient shipment of cargo at economically and commercially meaningful rates; - supporting the implementation of good policies and competition rules; - encouraging regional programmes of maritime transport and trade development, including the support to regional and sub-regional integration, and - the Contracting Parties undertake to promote shipping safety, security of crews and the prevention of pollution.
+- encouraging the private sector in ACP States to invest in the Maritime Transport sector with a view to increasing participation of the local private sector in maritime activities; - supporting the development of Coastal Shipping Networks to enhance inter- and intra-regional as well as international shipping services with a view to facilitating trade; - promoting efficient port development and facilitation with particular reference to achieving a cost-effective and faster turn-around times; - promoting the efficient shipment of cargo at economically and commercially meaningful rates; - supporting the implementation of good policies and competition rules; - encouraging regional programmes of maritime transport and trade development, including the support to regional and sub-regional integration, and - the Contracting Parties undertake to promote shipping safety, security of crews and the prevention of pollution.